 Key ingredients and substitutions

-How to make these Valentine's cookies - Quick summary
+How to make cookies on sticks

 - Prepare a few baking sheets by lining them with parchment paper.

-- Add the egg and beat again.
+- Add the egg and mix until fully incorporated.

 - If you are not planning on using royal icing for decoration, now would be the time to add any sprinkles to the cookies, before baking.